JustinSGray/POEMs/POEM_032/POEM_032.md

 1e12 or 1e-12 unless the color bar is expanded by the user).
 This is the case in Jacobian_0.png where there existed lower values as small as 1e-38.

-The usefulness of being able to visually inspect the jacobian is that it allows the user to connect scaling and initial conditions directly to the resulting jacobian.
-As the user scales a control value, this affects the whole column of the jacobian.
-As the user scales a constraint, this affects a whole row of the jacobian.
-Thus if the user is successful in normalizing a single element of the jacobian matrix, that may cause other elements in that row or column to change unexpectidly.
-Additionally, this matrix can allow users to understand and explore the relationship between defect_ref on states and the resulting effects on the jacobian matrix.